Viserion-7/Hack-Assembler/README.md

 The other programs given are the standalone version of each process to convert them.

+First one is removing white spaces.
+Second one is just recognising the symbols.
+Third one is creating a symbol table.
+Last two are standalone A and C instruction.

 Thanks to [Dev](https://github.com/Devnandan-py) for his contributions.

 Thank you !!